chtoucas/Abc.Maybe/README.md

 and offers basic support for .NET Standard 1.0 (_provided as is, untested_).

 The public API is not the same for all targets.
-We currently define two profiles:
+We currently define two profiles, the scheme is rather simple,
-- Profile 2.0 for
+- Profile 2.0 is for .NET Standard 2.0 and the legacy systems (.NET Framework 4.6.1 and .NET Standard 1.0)
-  * .NET Standard 2.0.
-  * .NET Framework 4.6.1.
-  * .NET Standard 1.0.
-- Profile 2.1, a superset of the profile 2.0, for
-  * .NET Standard 2.1.
+- Profile 2.1, a superset of the profile 2.0, is for .NET Standard 2.1.

 __Objectives/Features__